 Bring your own laptop and the software you are most comfortable with,* and practice using data analytics to uncover the red flags of fraud.
 You will work through cases covering a variety of fraud schemes, including purchasing fraud, payroll manipulation, and financial statement fraud.

-* Practical exercises can be conducted in Microsoft Excel, ACL, IDEA, or Tableau.
+* Practical exercises can be conducted in Microsoft Excel, Galvanize, IDEA, or Tableau.
 In order to participate in this workshop, attendees will need to bring one or more of these software programs fully installed and ready to use on their own laptop.
 Technical support for installing and running these programs will NOT be provided.